uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 # Scary interfaces

-In 2005 Tom Chi put out a call for people to nominate the "scariest" interfaces around (the original site is [here](http://okcancel.com/archives/article/2005/11/the-scariest-interface-part-ii.html), although it wasn't working at the time of writing).
+In 2005 Tom Chi put out a call for people to nominate the "scariest" interfaces around (the original site is [here](http://okcancel.com/archives/article/2005/11/the-scariest-interface-part-ii.html), although it may be unavailable).
 Some of the sites he named include complicated [weather pages](http://www.ussartf.org/predicting_weather.htm), [cluttered interfaces](http://thedailywtf.com/articles/Enter_The_Matrix), and the two top nominations were a [horse rental site](http://horserentals.com/massachusetts.html) and the interface for [Band-in-a-Box](https://en.wikipedia.org/wiki/Band-in-a-Box).
 Even if these have been fixed or removed by the time you read this, you probably won't need to look far to find cluttered and confusing interfaces.